 - If your package has a barcode, make sure that your barcode is positioned on a clear surface so scanning will be quick and easy.

-- If your package contains fragile or delicate materials, use warning labels on the exterior to make the shipper aware.
+- If your package contains fragile or delicate materials, use warning labels on the exterior to make the carrier aware.